UNSW-iGEM/wiki-2020/site/Model/mathematical.md

 Therefore, we abstract the temperature change to the alternation of a few parameters which relates significantly to temperature changes.  (\\(k_{1}\\)) goes down if temperature goes up, (\\(k_{2}, k_{6}, k_{20}, k_{29}, k_{30}, \\)) go up if temperature rises.

-{{ '/assets/images/Model/Baseline_model_TEMP00.png#graph output under normal temperature with the baseline modelSPLIT/assets/images/Model/Baseline_model_TEMP1.png#graph output under higher temperature with the baseline model' | sideBySide }}
+{{ '/assets/images/Model/Baseline_model_TEMP00.png#Figure 1: graph output under normal temperature with the baseline modelSPLIT/assets/images/Model/Baseline_model_TEMP1.png#Figure 2: graph output under higher temperature with the baseline model' | sideBySide }}

 This group of graph is the comparision of the baseline condition under different temperature.
 It is evident that under higher temperature the level of natural proteins goes down quite swiftly in 100 unit time.
 This can be seen as a baseline of the cellular responce to temperature elevation.